MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/httpclient.md

 ---
 title: Providing your own HttpClient, supporting HTTP proxies, and customization of user agent headers
+description:
 ---

 # Providing your own HttpClient, supporting HTTP proxies, and customization of user agent headers

-There are cases where developers want fine grained control on the HttpClient, such as configuring a proxy or using ASP.NET Core's efficient ways of pooling the HttpClient see - [HttpClientFactory to implement resilient HTTP requests](/dotnet/standard/microservices-architecture/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests)).
-To do this, implement `IMsalHttpClientFactory` - which MSAL will then use to get an HttpClient for each HTTP request.
+There are cases where developers want fine-grained control of the `HttpClient` instance, such as configuring a proxy or using ASP.NET Core's efficient ways of pooling the `HttpClient`.
+You can read more in the [HttpClientFactory to implement resilient HTTP requests](/dotnet/standard/microservices-architecture/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests) document.
+To customize `HttpClient`, developers will need to implement `IMsalHttpClientFactory`, which MSAL will then use to get a `HttpClient` for each HTTP request.

-## IMsalHttpClientFactory implementation guide
+## IMsalHttpClientFactory implementation guidelines

-- See [HttpClient Instancing docs](dotnet/api/system.net.http.httpclient#instancing) for examples of scalable .NET factories which can be adapted for this interface, such as [ASP.NET Core's IHttpClientFactory](/aspnet/core/fundamentals/http-requests)
+- See <xref:System.Net.Http.HttpClient?displayProperty=fullName> for examples of scalable .NET factories which can be adapted for this interface, such as [ASP.NET Core's `IHttpClientFactory`](/aspnet/core/fundamentals/http-requests).
-- Implementations must be thread safe
+- Implementations must be thread-safe.
-- Do not create a new HttpClient in `GetHttpClient`, as this will lead to port exhaustion
+- Do not create a new `HttpClient` in `GetHttpClient`, as this will lead to port exhaustion.
-- MSAL will not call Dispose() on the HttpClient
+- MSAL will not call `Dispose()` on the `HttpClient`.
-- If your app uses Integrated Windows Authentication, ensure <see cref="HttpClientHandler.UseDefaultCredentials"/> is set to true
+- If your app uses [Integrated Windows Authentication](../acquiring-tokens/desktop-mobile/integrated-windows-authentication.md), ensure <xref:System.Net.Http.HttpClientHandler.UseDefaultCredentials?displayProperty=fullName> is set to `true`.

 ## Example implementation

 ```csharp
 IMsalHttpClientFactory httpClientFactory = new MyHttpClientFactory();